RedBalloonShenanigans/antenny/README.md

 By default, several features are disabled for the initial setup; this is to reduce debugging complexity.
 As you get familiar with the shell and hardware, you can choose to enable them using the `configs` and `set` commands to query and modify your configuration respectively.

+After you are comfortable with your setup and everything appears to be initialized, you can start your base station by running the command `startmotion <azimuth> <elevation>`, where `<azimuth>` and `<elevation>` correspond to the initial position you would like your base station to be.
+To tweak either the elevation or azimuth, type `azimuth/elevation <your desired value>` into the nyanshell commandline.

 ## Features

 ### Easy Pin Setup and Profile Management